Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Lensed kilonova counterparts: lightcurves and observing strategy

-In this section we discuss the prospects for localizing candidate lensed NS-NS mergers via the EM signal that accompanies them.
-The connection between NS-NS mergers, optical/infrared kilonova emission and SGRBs has been proved via the multi-messenger detection of GW170817 \citep[][and references therein]{MarguttiChornock2021}.
-Here we focus on prompt optical detection of kilonova counterparts because the detection of kilonovae is less dependent on viewing angle than the detection of SGRBs \citep{Metzger2018}.
-In Section~\ref{sec:knmodels} we give an overview of the kilonova models that we use, in Section~\ref{sec:lightcurves} we present and discuss predicted lightcurves of lensed kilonova counterparts, and in Section~\ref{sec:obsstrategy} we discuss observing strategies required to detect the lensed kilonovae.
+We now discuss the prospects for localizing candidate lensed NS-NS mergers via the EM signal that accompanies them, focusing on prompt optical detection of kilonova counterparts because the detection of kilonovae is less dependent on viewing angle than the detection of SGRBs \citep{Metzger2018}.
+In Section~\ref{sec:knmodels} we give an overview of the kilonova models that we use, in Section~\ref{sec:lightcurves} we present and discuss predicted lightcurves of lensed kilonova counterparts, {in Section~\ref{sec:assumptions} we show that our reference lightcurve predictions are relatively insensitive to our assumptions,} and in Section~\ref{sec:obsstrategy} we discuss observing strategies required to detect the lensed kilonovae.